scala/scala3/docs/_spec/03-types.md

 - Local `type`, `object`, `val`, `lazy val`, `var` or `def` definitions
 - Term or type parameters

-The `id` of direct designators are protected from accidental shadowing in the abstract syntax.
+The `id`s of direct designators are protected from accidental shadowing in the abstract syntax.
 They retain the identity of the exact definition they refer to, rather than relying on scope-based name resolution. [^debruijnoralpha]

 [^debruijnoralpha]: In the literature, this is often achieved through De Bruijn indices or through alpha-renaming when needed.
 In a concrete implementation, this is often achieved through retaining *symbolic* references in a symbol table.